With restaurants closed, oyster farmers struggle

-PORT SULPHUR, La.
-(AP) " Anita Arguelles' husband, Mike, convinced her they should get into the oyster business.
+PORT SULPHUR — Anita Arguelles' husband, Mike, convinced her they should get into the oyster business.

 The Arguelles founded French Hermit Oyster Co. in the waters south of Biloxi, Miss., where the oysters they grow in suspended bags have pretty shells and intense flavors.
 French Hermit harvested its first oysters last year.
 But this year, with restaurants closed or only selling takeout due to the coronavirus, business has been bad.